arslanmusaddiq/1DT308-Introductory-Project/labs/0_pico_getting_started.md

 ### Step 4.
 Run custom code on the board
 Create project folder in your IDE, with a main.py file and run it.

-Using the IDE, create a new file (main.py) with the following content but replace "Name 1" and "Name 2" with your username.
+Using the IDE, create a new file (main.py) with the following content but replace "Name" with your username.

 ```python
 print("Hello, Name!")